A Return to Salem's Lot: Plot

-Bewildered by what he has learned, Joe no less decides to remain in Salem's Lot and renovate his familial home.
+Bewildered by what he has learned, Joe nevertheless decides to remain in Salem's Lot and renovate his familial home.
 At a nighttime school meeting, Jeremy and Joe learn that the townspeople have bred "drones", people who can safely be exposed to sunlight in order to oversee daily operations of the community, maintaining a façade of normalcy.
 The school principal also explains the vampires' origins, and how they traveled to the United States concurrent to the pilgrims.
 Joe soon rekindles a romance with Cathy (also a vampire), a woman whom he had an affair with as a teenager.
-Meanwhile, Jeremy attests to Joe that he plans to become a vampire and live eternally in the community.
+Meanwhile, Jeremy tells Joe that he plans to become a vampire and live eternally in the community.
 When Jeremy becomes sensitive to sunlight and grows ill, Joe realizes he has already begun his transformation.
 When Joe attempts to flee with Jeremy, he is attacked along a river by two of the local drones, one of whom he bludgeons to death with a rock, before being knocked unconscious himself.

 Joe awakens from the attack in the Axels' home, where Aunt Clara, Cathy, and others reveal that Cathy is pregnant with Joe's child.
 They also inform him Jeremy is about to be "reborn".
 Shortly after, Joe is met by Van Meer, an eccentric Nazi hunter who has been surveilling the town.
 Joe and Van Meer bond together, hoping to save Jeremy from the vampires' influence.
 After staging a siege against the townspeople with Van Meer and burning down their homes, Joe and Jeremy are confronted by Axel, who reveals himself in his true, grotesque vampiric form.
 A fight ensues in a barn, culminating in Axel being impaled with an American flag.
 Van Meer, stealing a schoolbus, saves Joe and Jeremy.
-The trio drive away from Salem's Lot as sun rises, and the remaining vampires burn alive.
+The trio drives away from Salem's Lot as the sun rises, and the remaining vampires burn in the sunlight.